LinaCamprubi/LinaCamprubi/README.md

 # Welcome to Lina's Corner 👩‍🏫💻

 ## About Me
 Hello there!
-I'm IT Teacher at Institut Tecnològic de Barcelona 💻, an enthusiastic educator and a seasoned programmer specializing in a variety of cutting-edge technologies.
+I'm IT Teacher at [Institut Tecnològic de Barcelona][itb] 💻, an enthusiastic educator and a seasoned programmer specializing in a variety of cutting-edge technologies.
 My journey in the world of coding and networking has been both thrilling and enlightening, and I'm here to share that knowledge with you.

 ### What I Teach
-I am passionate about teaching and empowering the next generation of tech wizards.
+I am passionate about teaching and empowering the next generation of tech wizards.https://github.com/LinaCamprubi/LinaCamprubi/edit/main/README.md
 My areas of expertise include:

 - **Programming Languages**: